wrudisill/GrandMesaMetData/README.md

 ## Background
 This collection of scripts are used to process NASA "Snowex" (https://snow.nasa.gov/campaigns/snowex) meteorological data collected during 2017-2020 field campaigns in Grand Mesa, Colorado.
+The "raw" data is in 10 minute format.
+These scripts clean and process data to a 1-hour frequency and correct/fix/remove anomalous values.
+The variables include radiation (4-component, short and long), temperature, relative humidity, pressure, snow-depth, soil-moisture, wind speed and wind direction.

 ## General Notes
 1. In the raw data, in some instances the data logger does not report data at every 10 minute interval, so each data point can be “sandwiched” by NaN values.
 In this case a plotting library (such as python matplotlib…) may not plot lines through these data points by default, making it look like large chunks of data are missing